rmanaloto-tastytrade/SlotMap/docs/remote-devcontainer.md

 4. **Connecting from the laptop**
    - After the script reports success, connect with `ssh -i ~/.ssh/id_ed25519 -p 9222 <remote-username>@c24s1.ch2`.
 The username equals the Linux account on the host because build args set the devcontainer user accordingly.
    - CLion or VS Code can reuse the same host/port if they prefer direct SSH.
+   - GitHub SSH from inside the container uses port 443 (Host github.com -> ssh.github.com:443) to avoid egress blocks on port 22.

 ### Troubleshooting & Validation Checklist
 | Check | Command |